-In this paper we study optimal estimation design for sampled linear systems where the sensors measurements are transmitted to the estimator site via a generic digital communication network.
+In this paper we study optimal estimation design for sampled linear systems where the sensors measurements are transmitted to the estimator site via a generic digital communication networks.
 Sensor measurements are subject to random delay or might even be completely lost.
 We show that the minimum error covariance estimator is time-varying, stochastic, and it does not converge to a steady state.
-Moreover, the architecture of this estimator is independent of the communication protocol and can be implemented using a finite memory buffer if the delivered packets have a finite maximum delay.
-We also present two alternative estimator architectures which are more computationally efficient and provide upper and lower bounds for the performance of the time-varying estimator.
-The stability of these estimators does not depend on packet delay but only on the packet loss probability.
-Finally, algorithms to compute critical packet loss probability and estimators performance in terms of their error covariance are given and applied to some numerical examples.
+Moreover, this estimator is independent of the communication protocol and can be implemented using a finite memory buffer if and only if the delivered packets have a finite maximum delay.
+We also present two alternative time-invariant estimator architectures and, surprisingly, we show that stability does not depend on packet delay but only on the packet loss probability.
+Finally, algorithms to compute critical packet loss probability and estimators performance in terms of error covariance are given and applied to some numerical examples.